 This Policy is formulated in terms of Section 3 of Chapter 2 of the Municipal Property Rates Act (MPRA).
+When referred to a Section within the Policy it refers to the Municipal Property Rates Act unless otherwise stipulated.

 2. DEFINITIONS